What's Happening This Month

 On Sunday, Dave D and Jerry laid out all the brake pull rods and linkage on the floor to ensure we had all the bits needed and to decide which parts needed bushing to fix excessive wear.

-The bits concerned were than move to the machine shop and the oval holes drilled out oversize to take bushes to return them to the original diameter.
+The bits concerned were then moved to the machine shop and the oval holes drilled out oversize to take bushes to return them to the original diameter.

 Graham was at the lathe making a supply of said bushes